oskude/7d2k/readme.md

 - Move pinky and thumb keys slight to the left
 - Add esc key
 - T2 has to be a bigger key? (jump)
+- Would horizontal keys for pinky be better?

 ### Parts